matssigge/sqldump/README.md

 ## Roadmap

 ###Immediate goals
-* More databases.
-At least MySQL and SQL Server.
-* Ability to specify custom connection string parameters (or entire connection string).
 * Selecting only some columns.
 * Support for UPDATEs.
 * Pretty-printing SQL.
 * Suppressing NULL columns in output.
 * Handling auto-incrementing columns, e.g. nextval('sequence_name') in PostgreSQL.
+* ODBC driver to enable SQL Server.
+* Ability to specify custom connection string parameters (or entire connection string).
 * If possible, detecting if the specified DBD driver is installed, to give a better error message.

 ###Longer-term goals / pipe dreams